Cook Strait: Tidal power

-In 2006, 14-metre waves resulted in the Interislander ferry DEV Aratere slewing violently and heeling to 50 degrees.
-Three passengers and a crew member were injured, five rail wagons were toppled and many trucks and cars were heavily damaged.
-Maritime NZ's expert witness Gordon Wood claimed that if the ferry had capsized most passengers and crew would have been trapped inside and would have had no warning or time to put on lifejackets.

-Air lines which operate or have operated flights across Cook Strait include Straits Air Freight Express, Air2there, CityJet and Sounds Air.

 Swimming

 According to oral tradition, the first woman to swim Cook Strait was Hine Poupou.
 She swam from Kapiti Island to d'Urville Island with the help of a dolphin.
 Other Māori accounts tell of at least one swimmer who crossed the strait in 1831.
 In modern times, the strait was swum by Barrie Devenport in 1962.
 Lynne Cox was the first woman to swim it, in 1975.
 The most prolific swimmer of the strait is Philip Rush, who has crossed eight times, including two double crossings.
 Aditya Raut was the youngest swimmer at 11 years.
 Caitlin O'Reilly was the youngest female swimmer and youngest New Zealander at 12 years.
 Pam Dickson was the oldest swimmer at 55 years.
 John Coutts was the first person to swim the strait in both directions.
 By 2010, 74 single crossings had been made by 65 individuals, and three double crossings had been made by two individuals (Philip Rush and Meda McKenzie).
 In March 2016, Marilyn Korzekwa became the first Canadian and oldest woman, at 58 years old, to swim the strait.

 Crossing times by swimmers are largely determined by the strong and sometimes unpredictable currents that operate in the strait.
 In 1980 the oceanographer Ron Heath published an analysis of currents in Cook Strait using the tracks of swimmers.
 This was from a time when detailed measurement of ocean currents was technologically difficult.

+In 1984 Philip Rush swam the strait both ways.
+In 1984 Meda McKenzie became the first woman to swim the strait both ways.